 1 Drink Milk

 Did you know nicotinamide riboside (NR) – the key ingredient in NAD supplements -was first discovered in milk.
 Yes!
 Regular cows milk has this stuff.
-Granted there is a lot less NR in cows milk compared to NAD booster supplements, but it is there.
-It's likely some NR is found in yogurt and other dairy products too derived from milk.
+Granted, there is a lot less NR in cows milk compared to NAD booster supplements, but it is there.
+It's likely that some NR is found in yogurt and other dairy products derived from milk.

 Nicotinamide riboside is also found in beer.
 Like milk, there is probably not a lot of NR in beer.
-Let me be clear, I'm including this in the spirit of honesty, but I don't suggest you rationalize drinking to get NR.
+Let me be clear, I include this in the spirit of honesty, but I don't suggest you rationalize drinking to get NR.
 It's highly likely any benefits provided by NR would be nullified by the toxic effects of alcohol.

 So I suggest you don't use this tactic.
 Fortunately, there are many healthier ways to raise the NAD levels in your cells.

 NAD supplements like Niagen and Elysium Basis often grab all the attention, but what most don't know is that regular niacin supplements (Vitamin B3) also boost NAD levels.
 They also activate the sirtuin enzymes too.

 Niacin supplements have been shown to reduce oxidative stress (free radical damage) in both mice and isolated cells.

 Even though I am saying niacin, I'm really referring to niacinamide.
 Both niacin and niacinamide are called “niacin” but niacinamide is less risky.
 Too much niacin can harm your liver for example.